 |3||Study 6 days in a week and relax the body by playing outdoor sports on Sunday|

 |4||If by any reason study schedule for UPSC IAS get deviated then make every second count to cover that loss of time|

 IAS 2020 Question Papers (Prelims & Main)

 Commission releases question paper for both prelims and mains exam of UPSC IAS 2020 on the official website after a day of commencement of exam.
-Since paper is conducted in offline mode hence those candidates who will appear in exam can access the paper.
-UPSC IAS prelims question paper is of General Studies paper-I and General Studies paper-II (CSAT) while Mains exam includes General Studies paper I, II,III and IV, Essay, Two paper for optional paper and one-one papers each for regional language and English.
+Since paper is conducted in offline mode hence those candidates who will appear in the exam can access the paper.
+UPSC IAS prelims question paper is of General Studies Paper-I and General Studies Paper-II (CSAT) while Mains exam includes General Studies Paper I, II,III and IV, Essay, Two paper for optional paper and one-one papers each for regional language and English.